A First-Order Approach To Accelerated Value Iteration: Accelerated and Momentum for affine operators: the case of Value Computation.

-As for \ref{alg:AVC}, this is significantly faster than \eqref{eq:rate-VI-eps-pol}, the convergence rate of Algorithm \ref{alg:VC}, for $\lambda$ approaching $1$. \paragraph{Comparison with Accelerated Value Computation.} Accelerated Value Computation converges linearly to $\bm{v}^{\pi}$ with a rate of $1-\sqrt{\kappa}$.
-Therefore, Momentum Value Computation with constants \eqref{eq:tuning-MVC-1} has slightly better convergence guarantees than Accelerated VC, namely a rate of $(1-\sqrt{\kappa})/(1+\sqrt{\kappa})$, a situation similar to the case of convex optimization \citet{heavyball-2015}. \paragraph{Irreducibility and Reversibility Assumption.} We show in Section \ref{sec:analysis_AVC} that on a non-reversible MDP instance, Algorithm \ref{alg:AVC} may diverge.
+{\textbf{Comparison with Accelerated Value Computation.} Accelerated Value Computation converges linearly to $\bm{v}^{\pi}$ with a rate of $1-\sqrt{1/\kappa}$.
+Therefore, Momentum Value Computation with constants \eqref{eq:tuning-MVC-1} has slightly better convergence guarantees than Accelerated VC, namely a rate of $(1-\sqrt{1/\kappa})/(1+\sqrt{1/\kappa})$, a situation similar to the case of convex optimization~\citep{heavyball-2015}, { where Momentum GD achieves better convergence rate than Accelerated GD for instances that are at least twice differentiable and convex}.

+{\textbf{Irreducibility and Reversibility Assumption.} We show in Section \ref{sec:analysis_AVC} that on a non-reversible MDP instance, Algorithm \ref{alg:AVC} may diverge.
 For the same choice of non-reversible MDP instance, Algorithm \ref{alg:MVC} may also diverge.
 This highlights the key role of reversibility assumption in the convergence of Theorem \ref{th:MVC-1}.
 We present the detail about the divergence of \ref{alg:MVC} on this MDP instance in Appendix \ref{app:proof-section-MVC}.